-The Ankylos sinus lift instruments by Professor Dr. G.-H. Nentwig (Frankfurt) and Dr. A. Sethi (London) are based on the many years of practical experience of these two practitioners with the sinus lift technique.
+The Ankylos sinus lift instruments are based on the many years of practical experience with the sinus lift technique.
 A series of seven instruments with double ends makes selection and the surgical procedure easy for the surgeon.
 The hollow handles make the instruments very light and they are ergonomically designed.
 They are comfortable to hold and allow sensitive handling.
 Use the sharp working tips to lift the sinus mucosa carefully.
 All instruments are numbered on the handle and laid out logically in a surgical tray.